claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

   - Super + Shift + F - [Search](#searching-for-properties-and-other-things)
   - Super + ; - Create a new property
 - You can also setup your own shortcuts, via [Settings](#settings) => Hotkeys
   - Here are some of the ones I use:
     - Super + Shift + T - Insert template
     - Super + Shift + M - Switch to [source mode](#source-mode)
     - Super + Shift + I - create Stacking the Bricks file using my QuickAdd template
     - Super + Shift + S - create Stacking the Bricks file in new section folder using my QuickAdd template
+    - Super + Alt/option + 1-6 - apply headings 1-6

+## Troubleshooting

+### If you lose the outline or properties pane

+- Use [command palette](#command-palette) to "show outline" or "show file properties"
+- They might both be in the same pane on the right, in which case the circle with an i icon will show properties, abd the horizontal lines will show outline

+### If folders are not in alphabetical order in dropdowns

+- This happened to me when I removed the third folder down out of four (in alpha order) and then re-added it.
+- It started appearing as the fourth item in selection dropdowns
+- I fixed it by dragging the fourth folder to a new location and then dragging it back to its origiinal location
+- This seemed to reset the order to the way I wanted it in the dropdown
+- ...although this does suggest that the dropdown is listing them in creation order - so the workaround wouldn't work so well with more folders involved

 ## Customising Obsidian